 Spotting Gall Bladder Troubles: Unmasking Symptoms

 Gallbladder symptoms can cause a range of discomfort that may intrigue you.
 When the gallbladder becomes inflamed or develops issues, it can lead to various symptoms that should not be ignored.
 Some common indications of gallbladder problems include abdominal pain, particularly in the upper right side, which may worsen after eating fatty or greasy foods.
 Another intriguing symptom is jaundice, characterized by yellowing of the skin and eyes, indicating a potential blockage in the bile ducts.
-You might also experience nausea and vomiting, especially after meals, due to the impaired digestion caused by gallbladder dysfunction.
+You might also experience nausea and , especially after meals, due to the impaired digestion caused by gallbladder dysfunction.
 Indigestion and heartburn can also be fascinating symptoms, as they occur when the bile from the gallbladder irritates the stomach lining.
 Furthermore, fever and chills may intrigue you, as they can indicate an infection in the gallbladder or bile ducts.
-Lastly, back or pain that coincides with the abdominal discomfort might catch your attention, as it is a lesser-known symptom of gallbladder issues.
+Lastly, back or shoulder pain that coincides with the abdominal discomfort might catch your attention, as it is a lesser-known symptom of gallbladder issues.
 If any of these symptoms captivate your interest, it is crucial to consult a healthcare professional for a proper diagnosis and appropriate treatment.

 What are the signs and symptoms of gallbladder issues?